saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 Create a Team
 ******************

-Although learners in your course may be able create their own teams, you can seed open team-sets with a few teams to give learners some ideas for their own teams.
+Although learners in your course may be able create their own teams in open team-sets, you can seed open team-sets with a few teams to give learners some ideas for their own teams.

 Course team members who have the **Staff**, **Admin**, **Discussion Admin**,